mikejfortuna/rga-aws-ai-workshop/README.md

 Lets setup the Sagemaker notebook that we will be executing the lab in.
 Please follow the process below...

 1) Please log into the AWS Console and search for **Amazon Sagemaker**.
 Once in the Sagemaker console select the **Notebook instances**.
 From there click on **Create Notebook instance**.
 You will be prompted with the Create notebook instance, please enter the following info:
 	* Notebook instance name - Enter: *rga-aws-ai-workshop-pod-NNNN-notebook* where NNNN=the pod number you were assigned
 	* Notebook instance type - Enter: *ml.t3.large*
-* Under Additional configuration - Voume size in GSB: Enter *20* As shown below:
+	* Under Additional configuration - Voume size in GSB: Enter *20*

+As shown below:
 ![create note book](images/create-notebook-1.png "Create Notebook Main Page")

+2) Scroll down to **Permissions and encryption** IAM role and click the dropdown box and select *Create a new role* the following will show:
 ![create note book](images/create-notebook-2.png "Create Notebook IAM Role")

 ![create note book](images/create-notebook-3.png "Create Notebook IAM Permissions")